L3-jperezh/Bio-312-EC/README.md

 nw_order -c n ~/labs/lab5-$MYGIT/PIK/PIK.homologs.al.mid.treefile | nw_topology - | nw_display -s  -w 1000 > ~/labs/lab5-$MYGIT/PIK/PIK.homologs.al.midCl.treefile.svg -
 ```
 # 4. Reconciling Gene and Species Tree
+The commands in this section create a reconciled species and gene tree of the PI3K gene family using the package Notung, and the program thirkind to view it superimposed.
 ```bash
 cd ~/labs/lab6-$MYGIT/gqr
 ```